larswaechter/voici.js/README.md

 ## Introduction

 voici.js (speak: [/vwasi/](https://dictionary.cambridge.org/dictionary/french-english/voici)) is a Node.js library written in TypeScript for beautifully displaying table data on your terminal.
+The provided dataset must be an array of arrays or an array of objects.

 Main features:

-- Text / row / column styling
+- Text styling (alignment, bold, italic, underline, color, precision)
+- Column styling (width, padding, background, border, numeration)
+- Row styling (background, highlighting)
-- Auto computed values (e.g. mean, min, sum, variance)
+- Auto computed values (mean, min, sum, variance and more)
-- Sorting
 - Data import from .json / .csv
 - Table output export to .txt
+- Sorting

 ## 💻 Installation